kangxxie/ParkEASE_FE/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Contributing

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## Related Repositories

+- **Backend Repository**: [ParkEASE_BE](https://github.com/kangxxie/ParkEASE_BE) - SpringBoot REST API

+## License

+This project is part of an academic examination project.

+---

+**Note**: This frontend application is designed to work in conjunction with the ParkEASE backend application.
+Ensure both applications are properly configured and running for full system functionality.